Nation Estate is a 9-minute sci-fi short offering a clinically dystopian, yet humorous approach to the deadlock in the Middle East.

 The film explores a vertical solution to Palestinian statehood: One colossal skyscraper housing the entire Palestinian population - now finally living the high life.

-short Sci-fi, Larissa Sansour, Palestine/Denmark 2012, 9 min, digital, Arabic with English subtitles
+short Sci-fi, Larissa Sansour, Palestine/Denmark 2012, 9 min, digital, no dialogue

 Directing Larissa Sansour | Author Søren Lind | Camera Jesper Toffner | Editing William Dybeck Sorensen | Sound Editing Roar Skau Olsen | Composer Aida Nadeem | Digital Effects Henrik Bach Christensen, Daniel Martinez | Costume Designer Line Frank | Production William Dybeck Sorensen (Redeye Film) | Executive Producer Morten Revsgaard Frederiksen (BEOFILM) | Cast Larissa Sansour, Leila Sansour, Maxim Sansour

 Larissa Sansour – Sci-fi Trilogy